 Hollow Concrete Blocks

 Lintel blocks, also known as channeled blocks, are U-shaped concrete masonry units.
 They are primarily used in the preparation of lintel beams.
-Attached on top of windows and doors, these blocks bear the load coming from the top.
-The deep groove present in lintel blocks is filled with concrete along with reinforcement bars once the blocks are placed.
+Attached on top of windows and doors, lintel blocks bear the load coming from the top of the structure.

-Lintel blocks are more often used in bearing walls without vertical reinforcing below the ends of steel joints.
-Yet, a steel-bearing plate for the bar joints is normally placed in the grout.
+Lintel blocks are more often used in load bearing walls, without vertical reinforcement, below the ends of steel joints.
+Yet, a steel-bearing plate for the bar joints is normally placed in the grout of a lintel block.

 Source: Concrete construction

 Concrete stretcher blocks are commonly used as hollow concrete blocks.
-Their primary purpose is to join the corners of masonry units.
-While they look pretty similar to normal hollow blocks, their length faces are designed in a way that they are parallel to the face of the wall.
+The primary purpose of a concrete stretcher block is to join the corners of masonry units.

 Jamb Concrete Blocks

 Jamb blocks are used to deal with an elaborated window opening in a wall.
-Connected to a stretcher and corner blocks, they often help to provide space for the casing members of the window, particularly in the case of double-hung windows.
+Connected to a stretcher and corner blocks, a jamb block can often help provide space for the casing members of the window, particularly in the case of double-hung windows.

-Unlike stretcher concrete blocks and corner blocks, concrete pillar blocks are designed in a way that both their ends are visible.
-This is why they are also known as double corner blocks.
-They are most commonly used in building pillars or piers.
+Unlike a stretcher concrete block or corner block, a concrete pillar blocks is designed in a way that both its ends are visible.
+This is why these concrete block types are also known as double corner blocks.
+Concrete pillar blocks are most commonly used in building pillars or piers.